A scalable and broadly accepted methodology will benefit all parties

 While the methodology is a first for the oil and gas industry, it is being built on tried and tested foundations.

-It is derived from Recommended Practice DNVGL-RP-A203 Technology qualification, and from other standards, adapting them for use on digital twins.
-DNVGL-RP-A203 was first published more than 20 years ago as a common framework for oil and gas industry players to gain acceptance for implementing unproven hardware technology.
+It is derived from Recommended Practice DNV-RP-A203 Technology qualification, and from other standards, adapting them for use on digital twins.
+DNV-RP-A203 was first published more than 20 years ago as a common framework for oil and gas industry players to gain acceptance for implementing unproven hardware technology.
 It has been used to demonstrate the trustworthiness of hundreds of technologies.

 The digital twin qualification methodology being developed uses the definition of digital twins previously provided.
 It is applicable to alternative definitions, though this may require adjustments depending on the scope and application at hand.